a-cpu-a/ai-replication-game/README.md

 # ai-replication-game
 might finish this in the future or remake it
+a game where you can create ai's that create copies of themselves and mutate.